mokojm/townshell/README.md

 # Installation

+The easiest way to get started is by following the link here: https://fromsmash.com/TownShell-quick-start Download "TownShell.zip"
+Uncompress it
+Click 'townshell.bat'
+Enjoy !

 If you do not have Python installed on your computer, you can download it and install it from here : https://www.python.org

 Once Python is installed on your computer, the following library are necessary : keyboard, mouse, pyreadline.
 You can install them using 'pip' using windows command line (cmd.exe) :